 Cost segregation

-Whether you are constructing a new restaurant, renovating an existing one, or have owned property for several years, you may be able to utilize a cost segregation study as a potent strategy to improve your bottom line.
+Whether you are constructing a new restaurant, renovating an existing one, or have owned the property for several years, you may be able to utilize a cost segregation study as a potent strategy to improve your bottom line.

-Implementing cost segregation from the start of a new restaurant construction or renovation enables immediate benefits.
-It helps identify all costs associated with your restaurant project that can be reclassified to shorter-lived categories, allowing for accelerated depreciation deductions from year one and thereby enhancing your cash flow.
+Implementing cost segregation from the start of a new construction or renovation enables immediate benefits.
+It helps identify all costs associated with your project that can be reclassified to shorter-lived categories, allowing for accelerated depreciation deductions from year one and thereby enhancing your cash flow.

-If you are renovating or expanding existing restaurants, cost segregation can help identify new assets, such as specialized kitchen equipment or updated HVAC systems, which can be depreciated over a shorter life compared to commercial real property depreciation.
+If you are renovating or expanding existing operations, cost segregation can help identify new assets, such as specialized kitchen equipment or updated HVAC systems, which can be depreciated over a shorter life compared to commercial real property depreciation.

-Even older restaurants that have been depreciating for several years can tap into the benefits of “look-back” cost segregation studies.
+Even older businesses that have been depreciating for several years can tap into the benefits of “look-back” cost segregation studies.
 This catch-up process lets you claim depreciation that could have been leveraged in past years, delivering a significant one-time boost to your current year’s depreciation deductions and cash flow.

 Property tax assessments